 GeneCards Summary for PPIF Gene

 PPIF (Peptidylprolyl Isomerase F) is a Protein Coding gene.
-Diseases associated with PPIF include bethlem myopathy and ullrich congenital muscular dystrophy.
-Among its related pathways are Calcium signaling pathway and Leishmaniasis.
-GO annotations related to this gene include peptidyl-prolyl cis-trans isomerase activity and cyclosporin A binding.
-An important paralog of this gene is PPIE.
+Diseases associated with PPIF include Ischemia and Ullrich Congenital Muscular Dystrophy 1.
+Among its related pathways are p53 Signaling and cGMP-PKG signaling pathway.
+Gene Ontology (GO) annotations related to this gene include peptide binding and cyclosporin A binding.
+An important paralog of this gene is PPIA.

-PPIases accelerate the folding of proteins.
-It catalyzes the cis-trans isomerization of proline imidic peptide bonds in oligopeptides.
+PPIase that catalyzes the cis-trans isomerization of proline imidic peptide bonds in oligopeptides and may therefore assist protein folding (PubMed:20676357).
 Involved in regulation of the mitochondrial permeability transition pore (mPTP).
 It is proposed that its association with the mPTP is masking a binding site for inhibiting inorganic phosphate (Pi) and promotes the open probability of the mPTP leading to apoptosis or necrosis; the requirement of the PPIase activity for this function is debated.
 In cooperation with mitochondrial TP53 is involved in activating oxidative stress-induced necrosis.
 Involved in modulation of mitochondrial membrane F(1)F(0) ATP synthase activity and regulation of mitochondrial matrix adenine nucleotide levels.
 Has anti-apoptotic activity independently of mPTP and in cooperation with BCL2 inhibits cytochrome c-dependent apoptosis.